Python List clear() Method: Remove All Items from a List

 Example 4: Clearing a List Inside a Function

-Clearing a list inside a function demonstrates that the Python list clear() method modifies the original list object, even when passed by reference.
+Clearing a list inside a function demonstrates that this method modifies the original list object, even when passed by reference.

 def reset_list(my_list):